Elburton Primary School follows the National Curriculum for languages and aims to ensure that all pupils:

 - Alongside what they learn in the classroom, we run a French club which enables the children to further expand their cultural and linguist knowledge.

 - Alongside the classroom teaching resource, there are online language games which can be assigned to the children for them to play whilst at home.

 The children at Elburton Primary School receive a high quality language education that equips them to continue their language journey into later life.
 The presentation skills they learn from sharing their language builds confidence across other subjects, and their ability to coach one another encourages team work and sensitive correction.
 The skills they learn in French spread beyond that of just the language itself.

-Mrs Burton is a former secondary school head of languages who now brings her excellent knowledge and leadership to primary.
+Mrs Burton is a former secondary school languages teacher who now brings her excellent knowledge and leadership to primary.